 7. Eligibility to appear for the end-semester examinations for a course includes:

-7.1 Candidates having $\geq$ 75% attendance and obtaining the minimum 40% in internal assessment in each course to qualify for appearing in the end-semester university examinations.
+7.1 Candidates having $\geq$ 75% attendance and obtaining the minimum 40% in internal assessment in each course to qualify for appearing in the end-semester university examinations (Applicable for batch admitted in 2019-2020 and 2020-2021).